 It's also important in these situations to be aware of your rights, and how you can get help.

-If your employment circumstances change, it’s important that you let us know as soon as possible.
-We have a specialist team who can provide tailored support.
+If your employment circumstances change, let us know as soon as possible.
+Our financial support team can provide advice and support.

-When you become a parent you are entitled to maternity/paternity leave.
+When you become a parent you are entitled to maternity or paternity leave.

-During this time, you may receive Statutory Maternity Payment (SMP).
+You may also receive Statutory Maternity Payment (SMP).

 Before you retire:

-You should think carefully about retirement plans including pensions and tax considerations.
-See the government website for more information on private pension tax.
+Think carefully about retirement plans including pensions and tax considerations.
+For more information on private pension tax visit the Government website.

 Plan your spending:

-Before going into retirement, it’s best to take a look at your current spending habits.
-Make sure your outgoings don’t exceed your pension income.
+Before you retire, it's useful to take a look at your current spending habits to make sure your pension income will be enough.

 If you need help managing your finances, visit managing your money day to day.